fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Deploy the Kafka cluster with our brand new volumes, and check that it runs fine.
-**Don't forget to adjust the storage size in Kafka resource.**
+**Don't forget to adjust the storage size in Kafka resource and enable unclean leader election.**
-To let the cluster operator roll the broker pods, we have to temporary enable unclean leader election.
+We need unclean leader election in case of partitions with only one ISR, that would block broker pods rolling.

 ```sh
 $ cat sessions/001/resources/000-my-cluster.yaml \